The 7 Best Infrared Grills for 2023

 Infrared grills burn hot, sear better than any other type of grill and brown your meat evenly.

-However they can be a bit of a one trick pony when it comes to grilling – and that trick is searing.
+However they can be a bit of a one-trick pony when it comes to grilling – and that trick is searing.

-While you are most likely to see infrared technology in the form of a ‘sear zone’ on a grill, you can get barbecues which use this technology in the cooking chamber as well, and this opens up a whole new area in which infrared technology is an appealing option.
+While you are most likely to see infrared technology in the form of a ‘sear zone’ on a grill, you can get grills which use this technology in the cooking chamber as well, and this opens up a whole new area in which infrared technology is an appealing option.

 This means that your food is being cooked by convection (the heat circulating within the oven) conduction (the heat from contact with the cooking grates) AND infrared radiation (coming up off the infrared plate).